 Born at Southport, Lancashire, England on 24 November 1866, son of Reverend J. D. Cannon MA, of Peterhouse, Cambridge, England, and Catherine Sakeyne of Hopehouse, England.
 He was educated at Harborne Vicarage (near Birmingham), Preparatory School, and Liverpool College (Upper School).
 He came to Manitoba in May 1885 and settled on a farm in the vicinity of Belmont.

-On 23 December 1888, he married Adah Wigham (?-1940) of Warwickshire, England.
-They had two daughters: Catherine Cannon and Daphney Cannon (wife of John Richardson).
+On 23 December 1889, he married Ada Beatrice Wigham (1866-1940) of Warwickshire, England.
+They had two daughters: Helen Catherine Cannon (1891-1976) and Daphne Dakeyne Cannon (1904-?, wife of John Richardson).
 He was a member of the IOOF, Masons, and Anglican Church.
 His recreations included cricket and tennis.

 The Canadian Parliamentary Guide, 1927.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 Obituary [Ada Beatrice Wigham], Belmont News, 18 April 1940, page 12.

 Obituary, Biographical Scrapbook B10, page 179, Manitoba Legislative Library.

 “Former minister in Manitoba govt. dies at Belmont,” Winnipeg Free Press, 12 June 1951, page 10.

 Death registration [Helen Catherine Cannon], British Columbia Vital Statistics.

 Obituary [Helen Katherine Cannon], Belmont News, 20 May 1976, page 2.